December 30, 2008

 Questions: (1) Does this have anything to do with Final Crisis other than the name?
 (2) Has SBP’s multiverse-hopping genocide in Countdown to Final Crisis been retconned out of existence already, or can we simply assume that the characters don’t know about what he did between “Sinestro Corps War” and L3W?

-True Believers #2 (of 5).
+True Believers (of 5).
 The miniseries from former Flash writer Cary Bates (more info) continues.
 After the first issue had the team exposing a kidnapping ring with forced gladiator games, the second issue exposes a police cover-up…of what appears to be Mr. Fantastic being arrested for DUI.
 (Well, technically, flying under the influence.)
 It continues to focus on Payback as the viewpoint character, and while she’s interesting, I’m starting to wonder whether there will be room to explore the other members of the team.
 Despite being right in the middle of Marvel-Universe New York (Payback works for S.H.I.E.L.D. in her civilian ID, the Fantastic Four are in this issue, etc.), it’s self-contained enough for someone like me who doesn’t read much Marvel.
-Easily the strongest book I read this week, and defintiely recommended.
+Easily the strongest book I read this week, and definitely recommended.

 This Week (Aug 20): Flash #243